Tantalum73/Async/README.md

 Both ways use the same mechanics internally so you can chose the syntax you like better.

+In any case, you can specify a delay (in seconds) after which the block will be executed.
+The delay parameter is optional and nil (=0) by default.
+<br><br>

 You can find examples in the Playground file.
 Please feel free to play around with it :)

 ##Installation